-Welcome to USAG Benelux Child and Youth Services (CYS), proudly serving SHAPE/Chievres, Brussels, and JFC Brunssum communities!
-We recognize the strength of our Soldiers comes from the strength of their Families; we consider it an honor and look forward to supporting your Family readiness.
-CYS is an Army program that provides services to all Military, Department of Defense and Contract Agencies who support the mission of our Garrisons.
-Our highly trained staff is committed to providing a safe, nurturing environment that meets the holistic needs of the children/youth ages six weeks to 18 yrs old.
+Welcome to USAG Benelux Child and Youth Services (CYS), proudly serving our Soldiers comes from the strength of their Families; we consider it an honor and look forward to supporting your Family readiness.
+CYS is an Army program that provides services to all Military, Department of Defense and Contract Agencies who support the mission of our that meets the holistic needs of the children/youth ages six weeks to 18 years old.
 Lastly, our programs and activities are specifically designed by early childhood and youth development specialists to meet the growing needs of 21st century military Families.